What Is an Economy?

 Labour → Commodity → Exchange → Money → Reproduction of labour

-The chapters that follow unpack this circuit in increasing specificity.
-The sequence is:
+The chapters that follow unpack this circuit in increasing specificity:

 Reproduction